 How to Get Rid of Blood Stains in The Upholstery

 It is very important to maintain the shape, quality, and life of the upholstery.
-When blood stains or other stains occur on the upholstery you must take an immediate action to remove the stains.
+When blood stains or other stains occur on the upholstery you must take immediate action to remove the stains.
 Here are the tips to remove the blood stains from the upholstery:

 - Use a cool or damp sponge to gently blot the blood stain. do not scrub the blood stain because it will penetrate deeper into the upholstery fiber.
 Start from the outside of the stain and slowly work inner.
-If the blood stains become dry use toothbrush to scrape the residue and then start blotting the stain.
+If the blood stains become dry use a toothbrush to scrape the residue and then start blotting the stain.

 - Mix little club soda in a cup of water and spread on the affected spot and use a sponge to blot the liquid.

 - Repeat the same process until the stains become lighter

 - Mix 8 portions of water with 1 portion of glycerin and 1 portion of laundry detergent in a bowl.
 Take the mixture in the spray bottle and shake well.
 Spray the mixture on the stain and scrub using the sponge towel in a circular motion.
 This step will lighten the stains.